MitchellDusek/Energy-Analytics-Dashboard/README.md

 ## AI Collaboration

-AI was used to accelerate development across:
+AI tools were used throughout this project to accelerate development and enhance analytical quality.

-- Data modeling design
-- DAX optimization
+- Assisted with DAX measure development and optimization
-- Dashboard structuring
-- Insight refinement
+- Supported data modeling decisions and validation
+- Helped structure dashboards for clarity and usability
+- Used to pressure-test insights against underlying data

-All outputs were validated and refined to ensure accuracy and business relevance.
+All outputs were reviewed, validated against source data, and refined as needed to ensure accuracy and business relevance.

+The analytical framing, data sourcing, and final design decisions were independently developed.

 ---